-Many companies employ a force of full-time packaging engineers to design and implement packaging strategies that are intended to minimize damage and keep shipping costs under control.
-However, the ability to ensure consistency and mitigate risk across the product spectrum is reduced by high levels of labor turnover.
+Many companies employ a force of full-time packaging engineers to design and implement packaging strategies to minimize damage and keep shipping costs under control.
+However, the ability to ensure consistency and mitigate risk across the product spectrum is reduced by high turnover.
 Having the perfect packaging process is moot if the person doing the packing isn’t going to be there tomorrow.

-Bringing in new hires requires a constant investment in training, and businesses have to accept that during the first few weeks or months, those untrained new hires are going to be more prone to overpacking (and sending boxes out the door at a higher shipping cost) or underpacking (and increasing the risk of damage).
+Regularly bringing in new hires requires a consistent investment in training, and businesses have to accept that during the first few weeks or months, those untrained new hires will be more prone to overpacking (and sending boxes out the door at a higher shipping cost) or underpacking (and increasing the risk of damage).

-More individual SKUs can also trigger companies to stock up on excess packaging materials to address the eccentricities of a single product.
-Having more packaging to choose from can tack on costly seconds to the time it takes to get an order out the door, and compounds the labor training and compliance challenges already present in many operations.
+More SKUs can also trigger companies to stock up on excess packaging materials to address the specifics of a single product.
+Having more packaging to choose from can tack on costly seconds to the time it takes to get an order out the door — and compounds the labor training and compliance challenges already present in many operations.

-All those new products and all those additional packaging supplies also take up a hefty amount of square footage inside inventory fulfillment facilities, which are growing more valuable and more scarce by the day with warehouse availability rates at 15-year lows and demand outpacing supply 2 to 1.
+All those new products and all those additional packaging supplies also take up a hefty amount of square footage inside fulfillment facilities, which are growing more valuable and more scarce by the day with warehouse availability rates at historic lows and demand outpacing supply two to one.

-Not enough space, not enough labor, too many packaging options, too many product SKUs – what can businesses do to get a little bit of breathing room?
+Not enough space, not enough labor, too many packaging options, too many product SKUs: What can businesses do to get some breathing room?

 What businesses need instead are multi-use products that are simple to use and can tackle everything from void fill to heavy-duty cushioning as well as reduce packaging SKUs.
-What’s needed are compact footprint solutions that don’t require rows and rows of inventory shelving to store or take up floor space in the packing area.
+Even better if you can do all this in a compact footprint with solutions that don’t require rows and rows of shelving and don't take up floor space in the packing area.

 Inflatable packaging materials that can be stored flat and inflated when needed can:

-- Reduce warehouse storage space by as much as 75%
+- Reduce warehouse storage space by as much as 75 percent

-- Reduce the amount of material needed in each box by 50% without increasing the risk of damage
+- Reduce the amount of material needed in each box by 50 percent without increasing the risk of damage

 - Flex to fit and protect an infinite variety of orders, reducing the need for additional packaging materials